Orthocrime/ARTEMIS/README.md

 <h1>ARTEMIS CURRENT STATE</h1>

-<p>The ARTEMĪDA application is a PyQt5-based tool designed for analyzing and editing data from Excel files.
+<p>The ARTEMIS application is a PyQt5-based tool designed for analyzing and editing data from Excel files.
 Below is an overview of its key functionalities and features:</p>

 <h2>Core Features:</h2>
 <ul>